rchughye/tripping-octo-wight/README.md

 Problem 18/67: Iterating through nodes, optimizing paths

 Problem 19: date and string parsing

+Problem 23: runtime dramatically reduced by applying mathematical properties into algorithm

 All solutions and commented thought processes within the code are my own work